OR WAIT null SECS

 Tanya Lewis, CRCST: “I just think that infection preventionists and sterile processors should always work as a team.
 It should always be a team effort.
 It’s not them or us.
 It’s not sterile processing.
 It’s not infection prevention, but it’s us as a team.
 And that’s the way we’re going to keep our patients safe.”

-When Tanya Lewis, CRCST, takes the helm as president of the International Association of Healthcare Central Service Materiel Management (IAHCSMM) in May, she will bring with her good memories of working with infection preventionists (IPs) at North Fulton Hospital in Roswell, Georgia.
+When Tanya Lewis, CRCST, takes the helm as president of the International Association of Healthcare Central Service Materiel Management (IAHCSMM) this month, she will bring with her good memories of working with infection preventionists (IPs) at Wellstar North Fulton Hospital in Roswell, Georgia.
 Lewis supervises the sterile processing department at the hospital and has had a great working relationship with the IPs there.
-“Now I can say in the past that I haven’t had good relationships with my infection preventionists, because they didn’t really know what we did,” Lewis tells Infection Control Today®.
+“Now, I can say in the past that I haven’t had good relationships with my infection preventionists, because they didn’t really know what we did,” Lewis tells Infection Control Today® (ICT®).
 “And some of them—I don’t know if it was fear, or what—but because they didn’t know, they never came to see what we did.”
-There’s a lesson there for IPs: Visit the sterile processing department when you can, because the job has gotten more challenging than in the days when all that needed disinfection were knives, scalpels, forceps, and other classic tools of surgery.
+There’s a lesson there for IPs: Visit the sterile processing department when you can because the job has gotten more challenging than in the days when all that needed disinfection were knives, scalpels, forceps, and other classic tools of surgery.
 For instance, “there are a lot of steps in cleaning robotic instruments,” says Lewis.
-She says that one of her main goals when she becomes IAHCSMM’s president will be to lobby states to mandate that anybody who works in sterile processing have certification.
-Now that’s a goal many infection preventionists can relate to.
+She says that one of her main goals when she becomes IAHCSMM’s president will be to lobby states to mandate that anybody who works in sterile processing be certified.
+Now, that’s a goal many infection preventionists can relate to.

-Infection Control Today®: Did COVID-19 change how so sterile processing is done?
+ICT®: Is that assumption correct?
+Did COVID-19 change how sterile processing is done?
 Or is it basically the same thing?

-Tanya Lewis, CRCST: Oh, no, it changed it dramatically.
-It changed it by … we were having to reprocess disposable masks, the N 95 masks, and we didn’t have to do a lot, but at some of my other sister facilities, they did.
+Tanya Lewis, CRCST: Oh no, it changed it dramatically.
+We were having to reprocess disposable masks, the N95 masks, and we didn’t have to do a lot, but at some of my other sister facilities, they did.
 But here at North Fulton, we didn’t have to do hardly any.
 But yes, it absolutely did change the dynamics of sterile processing.
-Because we were always “No, we can’t reprocess unless we have validated or anything like that.”
+Because we were always [saying], “No, we can’t reprocess unless we have validated or anything like that.”
 We weren’t used to reprocessing disposable items.
 But when COVID-19 came along, it took a whole new turn for a lot of things; our respirators and N95 masks and things of that sort.

-ICT®: What are the major challenges that you see for IAHCSMM [pronounced ISH-UM] as a whole going forward?
+ICT®: What are the major challenges you see for IAHCSMM as a whole going forward?

 reprocess, we have to give them the information and the tools that they need in order to be able to do that and do it successfully.
 There are going to be a lot of different changes going forward.
 I’m so sure of that.
 And because I don’t believe that with the pandemic….
 We’re not sure when it’s going to end or what else [will happen] with all the different variants and everything.
 We just want to make sure that we give our members the tools that they need to do their jobs successfully.